Providers - New to EDI?

 Notify OHA of any material changes by submitting a new TPA (OHA 2080)

 Do this within 10 business days of the change.
-The new TPA (OHA 2080) must be signed by the authorized signer on your current TPA.
+The 2-page TPA (OHA 2080) must be signed by the authorized signer on your current TPA.
 (If your EDI submitter has changed, your new EDI submitter must also sign).
 Material changes include changes to:

 - Authorized signers, transactions and EDI submitter